 The stability of a system is defined by looking at the minute-by-minute ratio of performance per watt.
-As detailed in the Measurement Specification, performance data is collected in 1 minute averages.
+As detailed in the Measurement Specification, performance data is collected in 1-minute averages.
 The power meter collects power measurements every 5 seconds.
-The average power on a 1 minute basis is then generated.
-Each 1 minute average of performance and power is then used to generate a ratio of performance per watt.
+The average power on a 1-minute basis is then generated.
+Each 1-minute average of performance and power is then used to generate a ratio of performance per watt.
 This data point is further used to verify stability of the system by using the 10-point exponential moving average (refer to the Measurement Specification for the equation).

 The first valid stability verification checkpoint is not reached until at least ten of the above data points have been calculated (i.e., at least 10 minutes).
 Stability is reached when the exponential moving average no longer deviates by more than 5%.
 A graph of each of these minute-by-minute data points and the corresponding exponential moving average is useful to see system stability and can optionally be added to the report provided to the SNIA EmeraldTM Program.
 The measurement interval must last at least 30 minutes with stability maintained during the entire interval.
 The Active Test phase metric is determined at the end of the measurement interval and is the average performance divided by the average power over the last 30 minutes of the measurement interval.
-The minute-by-minute performance averages can be used to calculate the average power.
+The minute-by-minute performance averages can be used to calculate the average performance, but the 5-second power readings should be used to calculate the average power.

 Primary metrics, which are reported to the SNIA EmeraldTM Program, are defined in Clause 8 of the Measurement Specification for each of the different taxonomy categories.
 With the primary metrics determined, the Test Data Report for SNIA can be generated for a submission to the SNIA EmeraldTM Program.
 The Test Data Report input form can be found on the SNIA EmeraldTM Program website: www.sniaemerald.com.
 This report provides entries for basic system information, test setup information, and the results for each of the test phases defined for the taxonomy category.
-Once the report is generated and verified for accuracy it can be submitted to the SNIA EmeraldTM Program via the website.